 It is one of the largest and most valuable of all the engagement rings worn by the Royal Family.

 The Art Deco design of this piece gives it a distinct vintage elegance, particularly suitable for someone looking for a classic yet eye-catching style of engagement ring.

 We estimate the ring to be worth approximately £300K-£350K.

 Below is a ring that is very, very similar to Camilla’s.
+SOLD OUT!
 (However, if you find it a little over your budget, click here for an alternative option that is also exceptionally beautiful in an Art Deco style.)